-If you want good legal advice and representation in asylum affairs and asylum law (asylum seekers and refugees) I am the right person for you.
+If you want good legal advice from an asylum lawyer and representation in asylum cases and asylum law (for asylum seekers and refugees) I am the right person for you.
 As an asylum lawyer I have substantial experience dealing with asylum applications by political refugees and other asylum seekers.
 Asylum law and refugee law is a dynamic area of the law, as it depends to a large extent on the political atmosphere and security considerations at that time.
 It is therefore important for an asylum lawyer to keep up with the current and emerging developments at that time.
 Policies with regards to this area of the law are frequently changed and in certain instances can be written on a weekly basis.
 For example, the security situation in Eritrea and Syria, as well as that of Iran, Iraq and Afghanistan change as the conditions within those nations and others around the world change.

 The laws and policies in this field are usually related to people who have political problems, those fleeing from war, or people who do not have the freedom to practice their own religion or sexual orientation within their own country.
 My office has had a lot of experience with people who had to flee their countries because of their adherence and/or conversion to the Christian faith.
 I have also had a lot of experience with asylum requests from people with a different sexual orientation, such as those from the gay or LGBTI community.

 I am of course a member of the Vereniging Asieladvocaten en -Juristen Nederland (VAJN – Dutch Association of Asylum Lawyers and Solicitors).